Angie Witt, ATC - Coordinator of Athletic Training

 The athletic training department has 3 facilities for club sports use.
 Our main facility is used for all Club Sports teams and is open MWF 11am-6pm and Tues/Thurs 12pm-7pm.
 We have two game day facilities: One at the Ice Rink and one at the Lacrosse Facility.

 It is recommended that all student athletes have their own insurance policy.
-This policy can be attached to the athletes’ parent’s policy.
 The insurance information will be given to the Coordinator of Athletic Training on the Club Sports Authorization form.
-The information will be used in the event the student athlete must see a Licensed Physician for emergency or non-emergency medical treatment.
+Currently each student that attends Liberty University will have an accident policy that will cover all accidents during the year.
+This is an ACCIDENT policy and does not replace general medical coverage.
+In addition Liberty University Club Sports has an accident policy that will be used if an injury occurs during practice or competition.
+All insurance information will be used in the event the student athlete must see a Licensed Physician for emergency or non-emergency medical treatment.
 The students insurance will be the primary insurance and will be billed first.
-LU Club Sports will then file with their insurance policy as the secondary policy.
-LU Club Sports will only file with the secondary policy if the Coordinator of Athletic Training is notified of the injury before the athlete is seen by a physician.
+The LU student accident policy will be used as a secondary policy.
+Finally, the LU Club Sports policy will process the claim for payment after all other insurance policies have been exhausted.
+It is vital that the Athletic training staff is informed of the injury immediately to ensure all bills are paid.
+LU Club Sports will only file the claim if the Athletic Training staff is notified of the injury before the athlete is seen by a physician.
 In case of an Emergency the coach must notify the Athletic Training Coordinator within 24 hours.
 ALL insurance claims must be filled within 90 days.

 Hockey, Wrestling, and Lacrosse are required to do baseline testing for concussions.
 For all other club sports it will be optional and can be done at the request of the athlete or coach.